StingzLD/100_Days_of_Code/log.md

 * See "Thoughts"

 **Thoughts**
-* Decided to spend time researching more about OOP to deepend my understanding before continuing on.
+* Decided to spend time researching more about OOP to deepen my understanding before continuing on.

 **Link to work**
 * No coding performed today.